Vestey Brothers was the largest meat retailer in the world.

 William Vestey relocated to Argentina in 1890 where he utilised the new refrigeration process to export frozen partridges.
 Later, beef and mutton were added.
 Being among the first to realise the potential of the new technology gave Vestey Brothers an advantageous head-start on its rivals.

 Vestey Brothers established Union Cold Storage as a subsidiary from 1897 to handle their meatpacking and distribution network.

-The Vesteys relocated their business from Britain to Buenos Aries in 1915 in order to avoid income tax, which had been increased to fund the war in Europe.
+The Vesteys relocated their business from Britain to Buenos Aires in 1915 in order to avoid income tax, which had been increased to fund the war in Europe.

 Vestey Brothers had operations all over the world, and a capital of over £20 million by 1919.
 It was one of the largest British industrial concerns, and larger than all the other British freezing and cold storage companies combined.
-In meat-packing, only the American firms of Armour and Swift were larger.
+In meat-packing, only the American concerns of Armour and Swift were larger.